binary-manu/arch-ansible/vagrant/README.md

 # Arch-Vagrant

-This project builds on [Arch-Ansible](../README.md) to integrate it with Vagrant, taking the official box `archlinux/archlinux` and provisioning it.
+This project builds on [Arch-Ansible](../README.md) to integrate it with Vagrant, taking the box `boxen/archlinux-rolling` and provisioning it.
 Due to some choices made by the base box maintainers, some aspects are different with respect to an installation performed using Arch-Ansible alone.
 For example, the base box uses GRUB while many partitioning flows opt for Syslinux.
 However, if you need to rapidly spin up an Arch Linux box for testing, these differences are likely to be of no concern.

 Both VirtualBox and QEMU (via libvirt) are supported and the official base box provides support for both.